 Most credit card APRs are variable.
 That means they’re subject to change with the prime rate, a popular interest rate benchmark that’s 3 points higher than the federal funds rate set by the Federal Reserve Board.
 When the federal funds rate is 2%, for instance, the prime rate is 5%.
 Your issuer may express your credit card’s interest rate as “prime plus X,” meaning the prime rate plus a constant based on your creditworthiness.

 Your credit card interest rates’ close relationship with the federal funds rate is yet another reason to keep an eye on the financial news.
 If Fed-watchers expect the federal funds rate to rise in the near term, it may behoove you to accelerate your credit card balance payments.

 It bears repeating: Interest isn’t the only cost you may incur with regular credit card use.
 Most cards carry non-interest fees that kick in under certain circumstances, including:

 - Annual fees charged to secure your membership in good standing for the coming 12-month period

-- Balance transfer fees and cash advance fees charged when you execute the transaction and fold it into your respective balances
+- Balance transfer fees and cash advance fees charged when you execute the transaction and fold it into your respective current balances

 - Foreign transaction fees charged on purchases made outside the United States and its territories or denominated in foreign currencies